A holistic education for boys

 Members of Stage Band 1 will be billed separately each term for the fees due to the provision of an outside tutor for this ensemble.

-These clubs are growing at an amazing rate now taking up three rooms of an afternoon.
-Both junior and senior clubs are bursting with interested students willing and able to participate on a Monday afternoon after school.
 The great success demonstrated last year has inspired our students to be part of the latest generation of programmers and robot builders to take on the world.
 These clubs typically compete in competitions all year round including:

 School Musical with Hornsby Girls High School